11 things everyone is going to love about Apple's iOS 10

-Apple just announced its new iPhone 7, and coming along with it is a big update to the phone’s operating system.
+Apple just gave everyone the opportunity to try out its public beta of iOS 10, and it’s a big update to its mobile operating system.

-iOS 10 will be the biggest OS update Apple has ever made, according to Tim Cook.

-We got a sneak preview of what iOS 10 looks like back in July, while it was in beta.
-If history is any guide, the new OS will probably be available for everyone about a week from now.
+There are plenty of new features, some weird quirks, and bugs here or there (it is beta after all).

 Here they are.